temporalio/sdk-dotnet/README.md

 #### Activity Heartbeating and Cancellation

-In order for a non-local activity to be notified of cancellation requests, it must invoke `ActivityContext.Heartbeat()`.
+In order for a non-local activity to be notified of cancellation requests, it must invoke `ActivityExecutionContext.Current.Heartbeat()`.
 It is strongly recommended that all but the fastest executing activities call this function regularly.

 In addition to obtaining cancellation information, heartbeats also support detail data that is persisted on the server for retrieval during activity retry.
-If an activity calls `ActivityContext.Heartbeat(123)` and then fails and is retried, `ActivityContext.Info.HeartbeatDetails` will contain the last detail payloads.
-A helper can be used to convert, so `await ActivityContext.Info.HeartbeatDetailAtAsync<int>(0)` would give `123` on the next attempt.
+If an activity calls `ActivityExecutionContext.Current.Heartbeat(123)` and then fails and is retried, `ActivityExecutionContext.Current.Info.HeartbeatDetails` will contain the last detail payloads.
+A helper can be used to convert, so `await ActivityExecutionContext.Current.Info.HeartbeatDetailAtAsync<int>(0)` would give `123` on the next attempt.

 Heartbeating has no effect on local activities.